MSc in Viticulture and Oenology Engineering

 Conditions of obtaining pre-degree certificate (absolutorium)

-• completion of all the compulsory subjects of the course, plus the required number of optional credits according to the curriculum and the number of credits for the thesis, for a total of 115 credits;
+• completion of: all the compulsory subjects of the program, the required number of optional credits according to the curriculum and the number of credits for the preparation of the thesis, for a total of 180 credits.

 Final exam